 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article discusses how communities can gauge the capacity of gravel roads to handle traffic and shows that most gravel roads can handle much less density of development than most rural township and county zoning ordinances allow.
+This issue of Zoning Practice discusses how communities can gauge the capacity of gravel roads to handle traffic and shows that most gravel roads can handle much less density of development than most rural township and county zoning ordinances allow.